gagvirus/an-archer-game/ROADMAP.md

 - display a preview of altered attributes & stats on hover of core stat (e.g. green +5 damage when hovering core stat)
 - display a help icon "Enter" when portal is ready
 - auto-proceed to next level
-- display an icon that shall open stats screen on click
+- display an icon that shall open stats screen on click (hand-sparkle)
 - optimization on logs - display log entries in bulk when collecting resources
   - during 3 seconds if a player collects +10, +12, +13 coins, just display one entry "collected 35 coins"
 - coins / resources "clumping"